needle-tools/needle-engine-support/documentation/export.md

 > You can use the experimental ``Smart Export`` setting to only export when a change in this object's hierarchy is detected.

-> You can ignore specific objects on export by tagging them as `EditorOnly`.
-This is often preferred over simply disabling them, as disabled objects still get exported in case they're turned on later.

 > **Note**: Only scripts and data on and inside those root objects is exported.
 Scripts and data outside of them are not exported.
 Read about [scripting here](./scripting.md)

+#### Skip exporting objects
+You can **ignore specific objects** on export by tagging them as `EditorOnly`.
+This is often preferred over simply disabling them, as disabled objects still get exported in case they're turned on later.

 ### Prefabs
 [Prefabs](https://docs.unity3d.com/Manual/Prefabs.html) can be exported as invidual glTF files and instantiated at runtime.
 To export a prefab as glTF just reference a prefab asset (from the project browser and not in the scene) [from one of your scripts](https://fwd.needle.tools/needle-engine/docs/addressables).